 - 3. Technical Review: In addition, the Planning Board shall refer the developer to a firm, or individual chosen by the Planning Board, for peer review of all submissions.
 The developer shall pay to the town a sum that the peer reviewer shall budget as sufficient to cover the cost of said review.
 If after final approval, the sum deposited with the town was more than sufficient to cover the cost, the town shall return the unexpended funds to the developer.
 If the deposit was not sufficient, the developer shall pay the balance to the town prior to final approval by the Planning Board.
 If the Planning Board deems a public hearing is necessary, the applicant shall be responsible for the public notice requirements in subsection 7 below. - 4.
 The applicant, or his duly authorized representative, shall attend the meeting of the Planning Board to present the final plan.
-At the meeting at which an application for final plan approval of a minor subdivision is initially presented, the Planning Board shall: - a.
-Issue a dated receipt to the applicant. - b.
-Require that the applicant notify in writing all owners of abutting property that an application for subdivision approval has been submitted, specifying the location of the proposed subdivision and including a general description of the project, and provide evidence that such notification was mailed. - c.
-Require that the applicant notify in writing all large and small public drinking water suppliers, if any portion of the subdivision is within a water source protection area, and provide evidence that the notification was mailed. - d.
+At the meeting at which an application for final plan approval of a minor subdivision is initially presented, the Planning Board shall issue a dated receipt to the applicant - a.
+Require that the applicant notify in writing all large and small public drinking water suppliers, if any portion of the subdivision is within a water source protection area, and provide evidence that the notification was mailed. - b.
 Require that the applicant notify the clerk and the review authority of the neighboring municipalities if any portion of the subdivision abuts or crosses the municipal boundary, and provide evidence that the notification was mailed - 5.
 If at any time, the applicant wishes to bring additional information before the Board, the supplemental information must be submitted to the CEO at least fourteen (14) days prior to the Planning Board meeting, otherwise the supplemental information will not be considered by the Planning Board.
 [Amended 6/12/10] - 6.
 Determination of a Complete Application: Within thirty (30) days of the receipt of the final plan application, the Board shall determine whether the application is complete and notify the applicant in writing of its determination.
 If the application is not complete, the Planning Board shall notify the applicant of the specific additional material needed to complete the application. - 7.
 Public Hearing: Upon a determination that a complete application has been submitted for review, the Planning Board may decide a public hearing is necessary.
-The hearing shall be held within thirty (30)days, or at the next regularly scheduled Planning Board meeting, after the Planning Board's determination that it has received a complete application.
-The Planning Board shall require that theapplicant publish the notice of the date, time and place of the hearing in a newspaper of general circulation in the town at least two (2) times, the date of the first publication to be at least seven (7) days prior tothe hearing.
-The CEO shall specify the newspaper of general circulation.
-The applicant shall provide a copy of the published notice in the newspaper.
-A copy of the notice shall also be mailedto the abutters.
+The hearing shall be held within thirty (30) days of finding the application complete, or at the next regularly scheduled Board meeting, after the Board's determination it has received a complete application, whichever occurs first.
+The CEO will publish the notice of the date, time, and place of the hearing in a newspaper of general circulation in the town & town website, the date of the- publication to be at least seven (7) days prior to the hearing.
+The applicant shall notify all property owners within five hundred (500) ft of the parcel on which a proposed development is located at least fourteen (14) days prior to the meeting at which the application is to be considered.
+The notice shall include an accurate description of the project, date, time & location of the public hearing and the availability of the application for review via certified mail.
+The Applicant must contact the CEO for abutter list thirty (30) days prior to the meeting.
+Evidence of mailing shall be submitted to the CEO prior to the hearing; provided, however that the failure of any abutting property owner to receive a notice of public hearing shall not necessitate another hearing, nor shall it invalidate any decision of the Planning Board with regard to that particular application.